Do you know the actual definition of a myth?

 I’d Like You to Try Something:

-- Don’t just make a to-do list, actually schedule when you’re going to tackle each task and even how long you want to spend on that to-do.
+- Don’t just make a to-do list, actually schedule when you’re going to tackle each task and even how long you want to spend on it.

 - Turn off all distractions, including the tv.

-- Put your phone on airplane mode or in another room.
+- Put your phone on do not disturb, airplane mode, or in another room.

 - Give each task your full and undivided attention until it’s time to move on to the next to-do.

-If you decide to try this (and I hope you do), I think you’ll be surprised how consistently productive and accomplished you’ll feel at the end of EACH day.
+If you decide to try this (and I hope you do), I think you’ll be surprised how productive and accomplished you’ll feel at the end of each day!!

 PRODUCTIVITY MYTH #2: PLANNING IS A WASTE OF TIME